Curtains (1983 film): Home media

+Reception

 Box office

 Curtains earned approximately $1 million at the North American box office.

 Critical response

 Contemporary

 Reviewing the film for Cinema Canada, Andrew Dowler observed, "the whole thing is so badly written that it's astounding the performers managed to make anything at all of their roles," but conceded that Eggar, Griffin, and Thorson gave adequate performances.
 Film critic Leonard Maltin gave the film an unflattering review, calling it a "badly conceived and executed horror opus."
 Joe Baltake of the Philadelphia Daily News noted that Vernon "projects a genuine aura of menace" and that Eggar is "saddled here with a character that looks like a practical joke by her agent," summing up the film: "The movie itself is never a mystery, never frightening, but is, instead, unrelievedly solemn, given to long, mournful pauses."
 Rick Brough of the Park City Newspaper ranked the film two stars out of five, adding: "Don't bother using logic to figure out whodunit.
 The movie cheats shamelessly.
 Outwitting the dumb script in Curtains may be the only challenge in this waste."
 The Buffalo Newss Dale Anderson also noted the film's plot inconsistencies, adding: "Given the isolation, the snowstorm outside and the marvelous art deco appointments in the place, a sudden shift to the plot framework of The Shining might be in order, but the dramatic deftness of this crew is so slight that the act of getting half a dozen people into the same place at the same time is about all they can handle."
 The Omaha World-Heralds Roger Catlin criticized the unbelievability of its twist ending, and noted that several moviegoers at his screening walked out.